Kos/kos.gd/posts/2013-01-the-python-gets-gallery.md

 .. title: The Python Gets Gallery
 .. slug: the-python-gets-gallery
 .. date: 2013-01-08 20:34:01 UTC
-.. tags:
+.. tags: python
-.. category:
+.. category: dev
 .. link:
 .. description:
 .. type: text
 -->

 Behaviour of Python objects can be customised in tons of ways using special functions.
 This article describes some of them, all confusingly starting with `__get` and all having drastically different purposes.

 <!--more-->